ampache/ampache/docs/API-CHANGELOG.md

 ## API 6.6.1

-This release keeps parity between Ampache7 releases by backported the updated code.
+This release keeps parity between Ampache7 releases by backporting the updated code.

-The big difference is all the `array()`'s have been converted to the short form `[]`

 ### Added